coffee2code/one-click-close-comments/readme.txt

 == Installation ==

-1. Unzip `one-click-close-comments.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `one-click-close-comments.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. When on the 'Edit Posts' or 'Edit Pages' admin pages, click the indicators to toggle the comment status for a post, as necessary.
+3. When on the 'Edit Posts' or 'Edit Pages' admin pages, click the indicators to toggle the comment status for a post, as necessary.

 == Frequently Asked Questions ==